rockstor/rockstor-doc/update-channels/update_channels.rst

 --------------

-This is the recommended channel for **Production Rockstor use**, the frequency of updates are much less than those in the :ref:`testing_channel` and there is the reassurance that update in the stable channel have been field tested first on systems running on the testing channel.
+This is the recommended channel for **Production Rockstor use**, the frequency of updates are much less(**every 3-4 weeks**) than those in the :ref:`testing_channel` and there is the reassurance that update in the stable channel have been field tested first on systems running on the testing channel including the production systems powering various day to day operations of project.
 This channel will receive the highest attention with regard to bug fixes where as the testing channel is more focused on development rather than refinement.
-There will also be greater attention paid to avoiding regressions and via partner programs production environment testing prior to release should help to ensure this channels greater stability and dependability.
+There will also be greater attention paid to avoiding regressions, and via partner programs, production environment testing prior to release should help to ensure this channel's greater stability and dependability.

 Below we see the process involved in setting up the stable channel updates.
 A link is provided to the Rockstor shop where a variety of one off charge options